Platformatory/platformatory.github.io/v2/index.md

     section:
       class: "split-container"
       feature_type: "list"
-    features_list:
-     - "A Platform Engineering manifesto >>"
-     - "Three pillars of the modern platform >>"
     features:
       - name: "Building on great platform primitives"
         description: "Specialize deeply on ubiquitous distributed systems interfaces(such as Apache Kafka, Kubernetes, PostgreSQL, Temporal and more).
 These are the building blocks."